AIMultipleAIMultiple

 8.)
 Puppet

-• Centrally manage resources across major public clouds.
+• Centrally managing resources

 The term most commonly used to positively describe Puppet is “Easy to use,” featured in 8% of reviews.
 On the flip side, the most frequently mentioned negative aspect is the “Steep learning curve,” noted in 3% of all Puppet Enterprise reviews.